CoEDL/hermes/README.md

-# ELAN Language Resource Creator
+# Language Resource Creator
 Cross-platform utility for turning ELAN (*.eaf) linguistic analysis files and associated media into language resources.

+This program can also be used to create language resources from scratch without an ELAN transcription.

-The Language Resource Creator was developed by [Nicholas Lambourne](https://ndl.im) using Python3, PyQt5, pymovie and pygame.
+The Language Resource Creator was developed by [Nicholas Lambourne](https://ndl.im) using Python3, PyQt5, pydub, and pygame as part of the [UQ Winter Research Scholarship Program](https://employability.uq.edu.au/winter-research).
-It is based on a proof-of-concept built by [Dr Gautier Durantin](http://gdurantin.com/) as part of the [UQ Winter Research Scholarship Program](https://employability.uq.edu.au/winter-research).
+It is based on a proof-of-concept built by [Dr Gautier Durantin](http://gdurantin.com/).

 Created primarily to produce language resources for the [Social Robot Project](http://www.itee.uq.edu.au/cis/opal/ngukurr) at the [University of Queensland](https://uq.edu.au), developed in collaboration with the [Ngukurr Language Centre](http://www.ngukurrlc.org.au/).

 ![Process](docs/img/process-flow.png)

-### Features:
-- Media File Splitting & Export based on ELAN files
-- Word-Image Association & Upload
-- Live Previews of Audio Clips
-- Transcription/Translation Search and Filter
-- Editable Translations/Transcriptions

 ![Features](docs/img/features.png)